nicolashuberIT/flight-analyzer/README.md

 The original paper (10/24/2022) can be downloaded here: [nicolas-huber.ch/docs](https://nicolas-huber.ch/docs/20221220_maturitaetsarbeit_fliegen-am-limit_public-version_nicolas-huber.pdf).

-As soon as the refined version of V1 and the second, new version have been published, the links will be listed here.
+As soon as the refined version of V1 has been published, the links will be listed here.
 Until then, please refer to the version linked above.

 ---